How Much House Can I Afford in Ontario? Your 2026 Guide

 How the Mortgage Stress Test Reduces Your Buying Power

 The practical effect: the stress test reduces purchasing power by roughly 18–22% compared to qualifying at your actual rate.
-A household that could support a $900,000 mortgage at their real rate of 4.5% can only qualify for approximately $720,000–$740,000 at the stress test rate.
+A household that could support a $900,000 mortgage at their real rate of 4.5% can only qualify for approximately $720,000–$740,000 at the stress test rate, running your numbers through a mortgage calculator at both the contract and qualifying rates makes the gap easy to see.

 A Practical Affordability Example for Ontario